 - repairing premises and internal fittings

-- leasing temporary premises, replacing or repair of motor vehicles, or replacing lost or damaged stock, if it’s essential for resuming operations.
+- leasing temporary premises within the defined disaster areas, replacing or repair of motor vehicles registered for business use, or replacing lost or damaged stock, if it’s essential for resuming operations.

 - This grant is for businesses directly impacted by the storms and floods in February and March 2022.